zurück

 Anfang

-If the directory is corrupted or missing many archive programs refuse to read.
-Anyway the data may be intact.
-Some archive programs (e.g. iZarch) have tools to repair such files.
+If the directory is corrupted or missing, the zip archive can then no longer be read by many programs, although the data itself may still be intact.
+Some archive programs (e.g. iZArc) provide tools to repair such files.

 Anfang